dkovacs24/ReviOS_faq/docs/install.md

 The third thing recommended thing before installing, is to check what drives and partitions you have.
 More specifically, how are they identified.

-!!! help
+!!! help "Explanation"
     Before getting into that, let me explain how this whole drives and partitions thing works.

     You have in your PC one or more drives.
 Those can be SSD or HDD, but for this explaination does not matter.

     And on one drive you have one or more partitions.
 This guide mostly talks about partitions.

     !!! note
         Windows uses the terms "disk" and "drive" interchangeably.
 So they mean the same.